9brada6/tabs-with-posts/development.md

 - ➕ Add support to sort by rating.

+- Modern style: add border-radius and background color to component settings.

+- Simple Style, add flex-shrink: 0 to all meta?
 - When a tab query is deleted, then delete the tab from the widgets?(sounds very good).

 - Make ajax show a "Loading..." text before loading widget.
 - Make ajax show a "Loading..." text in widget when selecting article block.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.
-Also add a note to the documentation, where every setting is explained.

 - Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.